 Act 48 requires agents and insurance companies selling directly to consumers, to gather all financial information to determine whether an annuity is suitable for the consumer.
 The act also requires licensees to have continuing education on products specific to annuities.
 With this in place, the insurance department is also able to better hold insurance companies and agents accountable for inappropriate annuity sales practices.

 Prior to her appointment, Commissioner Altman served as the Chief of Staff for the Pennsylvania Insurance Department.
-In this role, she oversaw policy initiatives for the agency, and coordinated with other state agencies and external groups.
-Before coming to the Insurance Department, Ms. Altman worked at the U.S. Department of Health and Human Services’ Center for Consumer Information and Insurance Oversight, where she developed policy and facilitated implementation of the Affordable Care Act.
-In addition, she served as a policy analyst for the health division of the White House Office of Management and Budget while completing her master’s degree.
+In this role, she oversaw policy initiatives for the agency and coordinated with other state agencies and external groups.
+Before coming to the Insurance Department, Ms. Altman worked at the U.S. Department of Health and Human Services’ Center for Consumer Information and Insurance Oversight, where she developed policy and facilitated the implementation of the Affordable Care Act.

 Commissioner Altman has a Master in Public Policy from the Harvard University John F. Kennedy School of Government and a Bachelor of Science in Policy Analysis and Management, with a concentration in Health Care Policy, from Cornell University.